skiadas/FunctionalProgrammingCourse/notes/testing.md

 prop_allNumbersAreLessThan100 = forAll (genPowers 2) $ \x -> x < 100
 ```
 Calling `quickCheck` on `prop_allNumbersAreLessThan100` will now actually fail (as it should) after just a few tries.

+There are many more features that QuickCheck provides.
+You'll want to look at its manual for more.

+### Specification Testing with HSpec

+HSpec is used in order to write more systematic tests, using QuickCheck or direct cases along the way, and produce suitable input.
+With HSpec you would be creating a separate test file